Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the most memorable summer tourist destinations in Vancouver is the Capilano Suspension Bridge.
 Hanging 70 meters above the Capilano River flowing below, this 137-meter-long wooden bridge is like a silk strip across the quiet old forest, where the footsteps of people seem to be absorbed by the rustling wind and rustling leaves.

-Capilano is not only a test of courage, but also a journey into a magical world.
-The Treetop Adventure, Cliffwalk and rich ecosystem surrounding the reserve make it an attractive destination for families, dreamers and nature lovers.
+Capilano is more than just a test of courage; it’s a journey into a magical world.
+Treetop Adventure, Cliffwalks and the rich ecosystem surrounding the reserve make it a destination for families, dreamers and nature lovers alike.

 3. Granville Island